AdityaSDivekar/taskManager/README.md

 - **TypeScript**: For a type-safe codebase
 - **TailwindCSS & Shadcn UI**: Beautiful, responsive design
 - **Vite.js**: Lightning-fast frontend development

----

-## 🔄 Getting Started

-### 1. Watch the Video
-Follow along step-by-step by watching the full guide on YouTube.

-### 2. Set Up Environment Variables

-Create a `.env` file in the root of your project and configure these variables:

 ```plaintext
 PORT=8000